Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Preliminaries and Problem Setup

 A useful distinction in the SCM literature is between causal discovery (learning the causal graph from data) and causal inference (causal effect identification given a specified graph).
 We consider the latter setting and assume the directed graph $G=(V,E)$ is known.

 Transferring concepts from the existing SCM literature to SDE-based models requires care because the underlying data-generating mechanisms differ.
-In an SCM, data are generated by structural assignments, and conditional-independence constraints are typically characterized via graphical separation criteria (e.g., $d$-separation for DAGs and $\sigma$-separation for cyclic SCMs) \citep{peters2017elements,bongers2021foundations}.
+In an SCM, data are generated by structural assignments, and conditional-independence constraints are typically characterised via graphical separation criteria (e.g., $d$-separation for DAGs and $\sigma$-separation for cyclic SCMs) \citep{peters2017elements,bongers2021foundations}.
 In contrast, an SDE generates data through continuous-time stochastic dynamics, and in our setting, we observe samples from the stationary distribution induced by the SDE.
 Moreover, for SDEs describing stationary processes, such as the OU process, marginal independences are the only source of independence relations \citep{boege2025conditional}.
-This contrasts sharply with the SCM literature in which additional conditional independences arise and are characterized via $d$- and $\sigma$-separation.
+This contrasts sharply with the SCM literature in which additional conditional independences arise and are characterised via $d$- and $\sigma$-separation.